Tachytaenius/Alive/docs/tiles.md

 **This document is becoming a mess, please rewrite it according to the actual codebase once the features are all fully implemented.**

 TODO: Roofs.
+TODO: When mining, do not forget to COPY the lumps from compressedToOne layers.

 ## Gameplay Details and Goals